 At Prisma, learners engage in a workshop called Collaborative Problem-Solving twice per week.
 These workshops might involve a critical thinking simulation, like when learners had to choose which businesses to invest in, Shark Tank style; or a science simulation where they had to figure out how to power a city using a combination of resources.
 In real life, much of creative problem solving happens in teams, yet in many traditional schools, kids are asked to solve problems on their own.

 To build the form of creativity that leads to innovative thinking, learners need complex, interesting problems to solve.
 Education needs to figure out ways to design these kinds of authentic problems to prepare learners to succeed.

 “The most regretful people on Earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave it neither power nor time.” -Mary Oliver

-One of the benefits of creativity is the role it can play in learners' emotional development and building of “soft skills”.
+One of the benefits of creativity is the role it can play in the development of emotional intelligence.
 As mentioned above, creativity is an essential part of what it means to be human.
 It feels good to make something and be proud of it!
 When learners are given the opportunity for creative expression, it can help them develop their self-esteem and build confidence.

 Prisma learners complete a creative project every 6 weeks based on our interdisciplinary learning themes, and present their final projects during a celebratory “Expo Day.”
 LaShonda S., a Prisma parent, described how making a creative project for the first time impacted her son this way: “His sense of pride and accomplishment has gone through the roof.
 He has told all of our family and friends about his podcast.”